pauljohanneskraft/NoStoryboard/README.md

 ### Layout Constraints

-With NoStoryboard you can simply use (Notice the missing t, it spells `constrain` not `constraint`), instead of using the more complicated version used in UIKit, e.g. `viewA.topAnchor.constraint(equalTo: viewB.topAnchor).isActive = true`.
+With NoStoryboard you can simply use `constrain` on NSLayoutAnchors.
+Notice the missing t, it spells `constrain` not `constraint` as used in UIKit, e.g. `viewA.topAnchor.constraint(equalTo: viewB.topAnchor).isActive = true`.
 The `constant` argument always defaults to zero, if not otherwise specified.

 ```swift